 - Physician Assistant

 And more!
 If you are interested in applying to other types of programs, please contact us and see if our program is able to fit your needs.
 Please see our Events Page for a listing of Info Sessions.

 Students wishing to apply to Medical, Dental, and other Doctoral Programs should apply to the Formal Post-Bac Program.

 Students wishing to apply to Nursing, Physician Assistant, Nutrition, and other similar allied health programs should apply to the Pre-Nursing Post-Bac Program.

-Please use the links to the left to navigate through our pages.
+Please use the links above to navigate through our pages.

 Benefits of the Pre-Health Post-Bac Programs

 - Enrollment in courses is reserved for our post-bac students.